Tax Pitfalls of Offshore M&A: Planning Techniques to Avoid Unintended Tax Liability

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will discuss the most important changes impacting U.S. taxation of multinational entities and how these changes affect planning for cross-border deals.
+This CLE/CPE course will discuss the most important changes impacting U.S. taxation of multinational entities and how these changes affect planning for cross-border deals.
 Specifically, the panel will discuss planning techniques in light of the new Section 163(j) limitations on interest deductions, repatriation strategies for foreign subsidiaries, buy and sell techniques for acquiring and disposing of foreign targets in light of the new GILTI regime, and planning techniques to take full advantage of the new 100% dividends-received deduction provided by new Sections 245A, 1248(j) and 163(e).
 The panel will also cover outbound transfers by U.S. persons to foreign corporations, and how the 2017 Tax Act and the most recent guidance affects outbound and inbound planning under Section 367(a), (b)(d),and (e).
 The panel will not only explain the changed tax landscape and stakes, but offer specific planning tools to mitigate unintended tax liability.

 - Considerations for structuring cross-border deals